flexera-public/policy_templates/cost/aws/rightsize_ebs_volumes/README.md

 - The policy gets read/write operations utilization for Provisioned IOPS volumes
 - The policy evaluates utilization data for volumes and identifies underutilized based on user provided threshold
 - The policy estimates savings for idle volumes to be 100% of the monthly volume cost
-- The policy estimates savings for underutilzed volumes to be the difference based on recommended % change in Provisioned IOPS
+- The policy estimates savings for underutilized volumes to be the difference based on recommended % change in Provisioned IOPS

 ### Policy savings details

 The policy estimates savings for idle volumes to be 100% of the monthly volume cost

-The policy estimates savings for underutilzed volumes to be the difference based on recommended % change in Provisioned IOPS or Capacity.
+The policy estimates savings for underutilized volumes to be the difference based on recommended % change in Provisioned IOPS or Capacity.
 For example, if downsize IOPS by 50%, then estimated savings is 50% of the cost of the original volume.

 ### Policy Savings Details